umbraco/UmbracoDocs/Umbraco-Uno/Getting-Started/Themes/index.md

 Umbraco Uno provides a set of different options for you to add your company logo to your website.

-On the Theme settings node, you can define logos for both dark and light backgrounds, upload a favicon as well as choose an app icon for your website.
+On Theme settings, you can define logos for both dark and light backgrounds, upload a favicon as well as choose an app icon for your website.

 :::tip
 We recommend that you upload `SVG` files for the logos and `PNG` files for both the favicon and the app icon.